 In Orion's first few hours of flight, the spacecraft began snapping photos from every angle, capturing a magnificent view of Earth.

 The next photo captured by the Orion spacecraft was taken 270,000 miles away from Earth, according to NASA.
 The shot shows Earth's "setting" as the craft approaches the Moon.
-The photo is reminiscent of the iconic "Earthrise" photo taken in 1968 during the Apollo 8 mission which brought humans to lunar orbit for the first time.
+The photo is reminiscent of the iconic "Earthrise" photo taken in 1968 during the Apollo 8 mission which brought humans to the lunar surface for the first time.

 Among the photos Orion has sent back, the following is perhaps one of the most striking.
 The breathtaking black-and-white photo of our Earth was captured by the craft's optical navigation cameras midway through its journey to the Moon.